isomerpages/moe-beaconpri/_beacon-experiential-learning/Teaching & Learning Programmes/Science.md

 including critical and inventive thinking, and effective communication skills.</p>
 <h4>Beacon GREENS Programme</h4>
-<p>The Beacon G.R.E.E.N.S. programme is our special programme that makes
+<p>The Beacon GREENS programme is our special programme that makes use of
-use of our newly built aeroponic and hydroponic green space to offer students a hands-on experience to learn the science behind modern soil-free farming methods.
+our newly built aeroponic and hydroponic green space to offer students a hands-on experience to learn the science behind modern soil-free farming methods.
 This innovative facility promotes sustainable urban farming by conserving water, reducing spatial requirements and improving plant growth